-- We carry out a capturing move in Quiescent search only if the net gain is positive. - Always use a lower valued piece to capture if there are two choices to get the best gain. - SEE is designed to be static and imprecise for performance issues. - Some pieces may capture or not be able to capture a piece at a location because of the exchanges carried out before. - If SEE considers more dynamic situations, then it costs more time. - ▶ It becomes searching one step deeper.
+- We carry out a capturing move in Quiescent search only if the net gain is positive. - Currently, we only consider material gains. - May lose the right to move next, which obviously has a place in the evaluating function, after the material exchange. - Always use a lower valued piece to capture if there are two choices to get the best gain. - SEE is designed to be static and imprecise for performance issues. - Some pieces may capture or not be able to capture a piece at a location because of the exchanges carried out before. - If SEE considers more dynamic situations, then it costs more time. - ▶ It becomes searching one step deeper.